HenryFChapman/henryfchapman.github.io/narcoticsAnalysis.md

 ---
 layout: page
-title: Narcotics Analysis
+title: About Me
-subtitle: Ending The War on Drugs
+subtitle: What I Do and What I Did
 ---

 The COVID-19 Pandemic that killed so many Kansas Citians also stopped virtually all Jackson County Court proceedings for a year.
 This forced the Jackson County Prosecutor’s Office to revaluate which cases it was sending through the criminal justice system.